TRANSPORTATION in Rome

 The second biggest train station in Rome, easily accessible by bus and metro (Metro B) from the centre.
-The slower and cheaper train and also the night bus to Fiumicino airport leave from here.
-Facilities at the station include a 24-hour supermarket and a currency exchange office.
-Across the (fairly horrible) piazza in front of the station you will find the buses that depart for destinations all over Italy and abroad.
+After an impressive restauration, Tiburtina, with its contemporary architecture, has become the new hub for the high speed trains (alta velocità); altough, Termini station is still very convenient for the tourists.
+Facilities at the station include a 24-hour supermarket, a pharmacy, a bookshop, and a currency exchange office.
+Across the piazza in front of the station you will find the buses that depart for destinations all over Italy and abroad.
 The ticket offices are located nearby in the piazza and around the corner on Circonvallazione Nomentana.
 From Termini, take Metro B to Tiburtina or bus 649 to the end of the line.

 Reading Italian Train Timetables